hollandjake/pdfkit/docs/table.md

           {
             colSpan: 2,
             rowSpan: 2,
-            content: "Both:\nrowspan and colspan\ncan be defined at the same time", },
+            text: "Both:\nrowspan and colspan\ncan be defined at the same time", },
         ],
         ["Sample value 1"],